nus-cs2113-AY2021S1/tp/docs/team/wying333.md

 ### Contributions to documentation:
 #### User Guide:
 Created the table of content of User Guide and wrote the detailed explanation after content 3.5.
-Added pictures and managed their links.
+Added most pictures and managed their links.
 #### Developer Guide:
 Created the table of content of Developer Guide and wrote the detailed explanation except content 4, which is implementation part.
-Added pictures including UML diagrams of find, delete, and print order and managed their links.
+Added most pictures including UML diagrams of find, delete, and print order and managed their links.

 ### Project management:
 Managed releases v2.1 on GitHub.
 (1 release)